Porepunkah police shootings: Death of Freeman

+On 30 March 2026, at approximately 8:30 am, Freeman was shot and killed by Victoria Police at a rural property in Thologolong near Walwa in north-east Victoria, about 150 km northeast of Porepunkah, following a seven-month manhunt.
+The deceased was formally identified as Freeman on 1 April.

+The operation that led to Freeman's death commenced at about 5:30 am.
+Police had been tipped-off regarding his whereabouts days earlier and had begun the operation in hopes of an arrest.
+After approximately three hours of negotiations, Freeman emerged from a converted shipping container, cloaked in a doona.
+Freeman was shot multiple times by SOG snipers and killed.
+Police allege that as he exited, he dropped the doona, revealing a police pistol taken from Neal Thompson's body, and shot at a police negotiator.
+No police officers were injured.

 Reactions

 Flowers left in Melbourne, Victoria, in memory of the killed officers.

 Senior political and administrative officials including Albanese, Allan and Bush reacted to the shootings, expressing sadness, praising the officers for their bravery, and condemning sovereign citizen beliefs and more broadly what they described as extreme ideological perspectives.
 Tributes were made to De Waart-Hottart and Thompson across Victoria and Australia, including landmarks lit in blue, a moment of silence in the federal parliament, flags flown at half-mast, and floral tributes left at Wangaratta's police station.

 Domestic and international journalists compared the incident with the 2022 Wieambilla shootings, in which a sovereign citizen fatally shot police in a rural community.
 As the search progressed, Australian media compared the manhunt to that of Malcolm Naden, who from 2005 remained a fugitive in New South Wales for seven years.

 Shortly after the shooting, Freeman's actions received little comment from sovereign citizens.
 An exception came from Mike Holt, an associate of Freeman described by Crikey as "a well-known Australian pseudolegal practitioner", who defended Freeman as fearful for his life and within his rights to shoot people who came on "his property".
 In the following days and weeks, The Age described Freeman receiving some "sympathetic" comments online, and comparisons with the cultural icon Ned Kelly among "some Romantics".
 On 1 September in Adelaide, a protestor at a March for Australia rally received media attention after he was seen holding a placard depicting Freeman.
-He was arrested a few days later, charged with displaying offensive material in a public place.
+He was arrested a few days later and charged with displaying offensive material in a public place.
+He was released and given an adult caution.

+The partner of Freeman, Amalia (Mali) was not charged, after the Office of Public Prosecutions found there was insufficient evidence to support a conviction.